When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What's the Best VPN Protocol to Use in Russia?

 We recommend using the OpenVPN protocol if you're in Russia, as that protocol is highly secure and handles your data with care.
-Make sure to learn more about VPN protocols.
+Make sure to learn more about VPN protocols before you select a VPN for Russia.

 Which VPN Still Has Servers in Russia?

-At the moment, the only VPN with servers in Russia is CyberGhost.
+At the moment, the VPNs with servers in Russia are Proton VPN, Cyberghost, and Astrill.
 So, we recommend subscribing if you need access to servers in your own country.

 What's the Best VPN for Russia?

-The best VPN for Russia is CyberGhost VPN.
-There isn't a better option right now, especially for unblocking websites.
+The best VPN for Russia is Proton VPN.
+There isn't a better option right now, especially for unblocking websites and social media platforms.

 Can You Download a VPN in Russia?